thelonestander/Lones-Tech-and-Weapons-mod/README.md

 ![123](https://user-images.githubusercontent.com/82045140/195094332-4e323f70-d90b-42c5-8d59-aa5acaf84777.png)

    Hello!
-When you go to add my mod to your game it will seperate Lones tweaks (the core mod), translocator gates, Wearable UPS, and CBM slot rebalance.
+When you go to add my mod to your game it will seperate Lones tweaks (the core mod), translocator gates, Wearable UPS, Lones Flesh raptors and CBM slot rebalance.

 The idea with my mod, is to allow ANYONE to delete things they dont need.

 The idea behind this is to have a mod where you can delete what you dont like and add what you want.
 Transparency.